unmeshjoshi/aggregateactors/README.md

 4. Reactive Kafka to subscribe to Events and populate Redis read store

 To Run the example
+1. Install docker and docker-compose.
+This is needed as this application runs scylladb, kafka and redis with docker containers
 1. sbt stage
 2. ./startAll
 3. In browser go to http://localhost:9000